-According to reports, action star Joe Taslim will be playing Sub Zero, one of the core characters from the Mortal Kombat franchise.
+According to reports, action star Joe Taslim will be playing Sub-Zero, one of the core characters from the Mortal Kombat franchise.
 It’s an extremely exciting bit of casting as Taslim is a talented martial artist known for brilliant and brutal films like The Raid: Redemption and The Night Comes for Us.
 Seeing as the Mortal Kombat movie is coming from Warner Bros’ famed horror studio New Line, it probably shouldn’t come as a surprise that the project will be leaning into the more violent aspects of the controversial game.
-This casting seems to confirm that, which fans of the franchise will see as a huge relief.
+The R-rating and promise of a “blood universe,” seems to promise that’s the case.

 Raiden is the literal God of Thunder (no, not that one) so this inclusion confirms the film will likely be leaning into the more mystical elements of the Mortal Kombat series.
 Asano is a radical Japanese actor with an impressive list of credits, but he’s probably best known in America as one of Thor’s Warrior’s Three.
 So this is a perfectly wonderful bit of meta-casting!

-Probably best known for his role in The Dark Knight, Chan Hin is taking on the iconic role of Shang Tsung, one of the biggest bads in the world of Mortal Kombat.
-The evil sorcerer who oversees the inter-dimensional battle, Shang Tsung is only out-eviled by his Shao Khan, who has yet to be cast. so for now, Chan Hin looks like he’ll be the antagonist of the new Mortal Kombat movie.
+Probably best known for his role in The Dark Knight, Chin Han is taking on the iconic role of Shang Tsung, one of the biggest bads in the world of Mortal Kombat.
+The evil sorcerer who oversees the inter-dimensional battle, Shang Tsung is only out-eviled by Shao Khan, who has yet to be cast.
+So for now, Chin Han looks like he’ll be the antagonist of the new Mortal Kombat movie.

-Newcomer Sisi Stringer is Mileena one of the most iconic characters in the game.
+Newcomer Sisi Stringer will play Mileena, one of the most iconic characters in the game.
 A clone of her “sister” Kitana made by the sorcerer Shang Tsung, Mileena is a conflicted and violent woman whose brutality is only matched by her skills as an assassin.
-We’re very excited to see whether this means that we might see Kitana, Jade, and Baraka in the film as more announcements hit the news cycle over the next few weeks.
+We’re very excited to see whether this means that we might see Kitana, Jade, and Baraka in the film.

-Keep your eyes peeled on this post as we’ll be updating as we get more news and until then, practice those fatalities because it looks like it’s going to be a cruel, cruel summer if Wan, McQuoid, and New Line have anything to say about it.
+Keep your eyes peeled on this post as we’ll be updating as we get more news and until then, practice those fatalities.